-April: Two of the faculty will evaluate the paper using the SCE rubric, and you
+April: Two of the faculty will evaluate the paper using the SCE rubric, and you expected to be present at their poster.

 May: Poster presentation prior to the Celebrate Education reception; seniors are

 Seniors will have the opportunity to revise their papers should they not meet the minimum requirements.
 However, this may delay their passing of the SCE and their ability to graduate on time.